The Developing Doulas course

 The course has been running since 2007 and is approved by Doula UK

 The course can be taken online or in-person.

 - Explore your motivation for becoming a doula

 - Work through your own birthing experiences

-- Reflect on how to support women through counselling and listening skills
+- Reflect on how to support women and birthing people through counselling and listening skills

 - Explore why unconditional, non-judgemental support is so important

-- Understand how breastfeeding works and how to support mums in their feeding choices
+- Understand how breastfeeding works and how to support parents in their feeding choices

-- Talk about women’s choices and how to help them make those choices truly informed
+- Talk about choice in childbirth and how to help clients make those choices truly informed

 - Talk about how to debrief after the birth – with clients and with each other